Australia So Much to See

 Waitzia acuminata Yellow Everlasting, Orange Immortelle

-This specimen was well past its prime, but shows the 'everlasting' effect of
+The specimen at right was well past its prime, but shows the 'everlasting'

 Found throughout much of the state with the exception of the northern Pilbara and Kimberley regions.